roywakumelojr/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-Functions are usually on the global scope were as methods are functions that are created inside the objects.
+Functions are usually on the global scope were as methods are functions that are created inside the object.

 3. What is closure?